Bob Weighton, the oldest man in England, will be celebrating his 110th Birthday on 29 March 2018.

 He returned to England in 1946 with his wife and three children.
 He became a lecturer in mechanical engineering at the City University of London, where he continued working until his retirement in 1973.

 He has lived in Alton since 1969 and has a very busy lifestyle.
 He enjoys public speaking in the community including local schools and churches.
 He writes regular articles on the environment and enjoys making toys and children’s furniture from wood.
 He can often be found raiding skips for wood.
 He sells his woodwork to help raise funds for the Brendoncare Foundation.

 He has 10 grandchildren and 24 great-grandchildren and will also be celebrating with them.

-Care provider Brendoncare is a registered charity, which runs 10 care homes and ‘close care’ facilities.
-Brendoncare Alton is a nursing home, with ‘close care’ facilities in the grounds comprising of 46 privately-bought flats, where staff can help older residents live independently, if required.
+Care provider Brendoncare is a registered charity, which runs 10 care homes and ‘extra care’ facilities.
+Brendoncare Alton is a nursing home, with ‘extra care’ facilities in the grounds comprising of 46 privately-bought flats, where staff can help older residents live independently, if required.